Class Gift

 Verne Shortell ’76 and Stephen Harvey

-Individually, we can each direct our Reunion Gift to areas most meaningful to us.
+Individually, we can each direct our gift to areas most meaningful to us.
 Collectively, we will have extraordinary impact across all areas of the University.
-See information below on annual spendable gifts, capital/endowment gifts, and planned gifts.

-Planned gifts allow you to make a meaningful donation without an immediate monetary payment.
-Options include.
+- Planned gifts allow you to make a meaningful donation without immediate payment.
+To explore options customized for your personal situation, contact the Planned Giving office.

 Join us!